unfoldadmin/django-unfold/docs/components/introduction.md

 ---
 title: Introduction to components
 order: 0
-description: Components overview for in Unfold theme
+description: Comprehensive guide to Django Unfold's component system, featuring nested templates, dynamic data handling, and customizable layouts.
+Learn how to build powerful admin dashboards using reusable components with seamless design system integration.
 ---

 # Introduction to components

-Unfold provides a set of already predefined templates to speed up overall dashboard development.
-These templates contain predefined design which matches global design style so there is no need to spend any time adjusting styles.
+Unfold comes with a comprehensive set of predefined templates designed to accelerate dashboard development.
+These templates feature carefully crafted designs that seamlessly integrate with the global design system, eliminating the need for time-consuming style adjustments.

-The biggest benefit of Unfold components is the possibility to nest them inside one template file provides an unlimited amount of possible combinations.
-Then each component includes `children` variable which contains a value specified in the parent component.
-Except for `children` variable, components can have multiple variables coming from the parent template as component variables.
-These parameters can be specified in the same as parameters when using `{% include with param1=value1 param2=value2 %}` template tag.
+One of the most powerful features of Unfold components is their ability to be nested within a single template file, enabling virtually unlimited layout combinations.
+Each component has access to a `children` variable that contains content specified by its parent component.
+Beyond the `children` variable, components can receive multiple variables from their parent template as component parameters.
+These parameters can be passed in the same way as Django template parameters using the `{% include with param1=value1 param2=value2 %}` template tag syntax.
+This flexibility allows for highly customizable and reusable component structures while maintaining clean and organized templates.

 ```html
 {% load unfold %}